ome/omero-guide-cellprofiler/docs/gettingstarted.rst

 **Exercises**
 -------------

 #.
-Modify the script above to analyze a collection of images and not a plate.
+Modify the script above to analyze images in a dataset.

-#.
-Modify the script to analyze all the planes in an image.

 #.
 Modify the script to link the generated results to the corresponding image.